fullMoonShade/shei.dev/README.md

 ## shei.dev

 - To do list
-    - Improve navbar with react-spring animations
+    - Fix the hydration errors
-    - Improve projects section
+    - Improve ShapeBlur (home page)
-    - Improve Dark/Light mode switch
+    - Security improvements